YouweiUSC/KGEK/README.md

 The predictions vs test data can be visulalized by run 'PlotNACA0012.m' directly, then the figure in the paper can be obtained.

-If you find this code useful for your research, please cite out paper.
+If you find this code useful for your research, please cite our paper.